craigbridges/Nettle/README.md

 Install-Package Nettle
 ```

-The following code will create a Nettle compiler and compile a simple template.
+The following code will create a Nettle compiler and compile a simple template:

 ```c#
 var source = @"Welcome {{Name}}";